Abel v. United States: Background

 The Federal Bureau of Investigation (FBI) suspected Rudolph Abel of being a spy for the Soviet Union.
 They also suspected him of being in the United States illegally.
 Rather than arresting him for espionage, the FBI turned over their evidence to the Immigration and Naturalization Service (INS), which has a lower threshold for securing arrest warrants.
-The INS chose to arrest Abel for being in the United States illegally, but agreed to allow the FBI to try to flip Abel into becoming a double agent against the Soviet Union before carrying out the arrest.
+The INS arrested Abel for being in the United States illegally, but agreed to allow the FBI to try to flip Abel into becoming a double agent against the Soviet Union before carrying out the arrest.
 The INS apprehended Abel in his hotel room and after Abel refused to flip the INS arrested him.
 Pursuant to the arrest, the INS searched the hotel room.
 They allowed Abel to take some papers with him and check out of the hotel, and the INS searched those papers later.
 The INS searches uncovered evidence of Abel using a false identity and engaging in espionage and turned this evidence over to the FBI.
 After Abel had checked out of the hotel, the FBI searched the room with the consent of the hotel and found additional evidence of espionage.

 The evidence turned up by the INS and FBI searches was used in Abel's trial, in which he was convicted and sentenced to 30 years imprisonment.
 Abel, represented by James B. Donovan, appealed to the Supreme Court that the searches violated the Fourth Amendment to the United States Constitution and thus the evidence should not have been used at his trial.
 The Supreme Court granted a writ of certiorari on October 13, 1958, to decide two issues: